Popax21/popax-blog/_posts/2025-11-02-hacklu-lokaltal-writeup.md

 So yeah, that was a fun lesson to learn... and that's one mistake I'll definitely never make again in the future! ^~^

+Even now I still don't know how on earth this mistake was even been able to diminish the effectiveness of the heap spray.
+Using our new method of triggering the vulnerability, we should have had as much time to spray objects as we needed after all... oh well...

 Either way, time to piece my motivation back together, and to get back to solving the actual challenge...